John C Flavin

 Another month later, overcoming limited interaction, it was finally behind us.

 And yet, I’ve long suspected that there must be something deeper than abiding by a one-word rule.
+Respect seemed too simple and too easy.

 Then, recently, I read the 1993 novel by Ernest J. Gaines, A Lesson Before Dying, and it consumed me.

 The story is about a childlike, young black man (Jefferson) in the 1940s who finds himself in the wrong place at the wrong time.
 He is sentenced to death row for a murder he didn’t commit.
-Already poor, uneducated, and intellectually limited, apparently, his own defense attorney relentlessly equates him to a hog in order to argue his innocence, claiming that he didn’t have the intellectual capacity to plan the alleged triple murder.
+Already poor, uneducated, and possibly intellectually limited, his own defense attorney relentlessly equates him to a hog in order to argue his innocence, claiming that he didn’t have the intellectual capacity to plan the alleged triple murder.
 His godmother, Miss Emma, urges a young black teacher, Mr. Wiggins, to visit Jefferson at his jail cell to help him feel like a man before being executed.

 Being Black in the 1940s, Jefferson’s execution was presumed; she wanted him to die with dignity.